openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 Course team members who complete the activation process are channel managers.
-When they log in to the YouTube CMS at https://cms.youtube.com with the email address that has channel manager privileges, they can manage course content.
+When they log in to the YouTube CMS at https://cms.youtube.com with the email address that has been given channel manager privileges, they can manage channel content.

 .. _Enable Video Upload in Studio: